 - The child suffers serious emotional damage due to the behavior of the parents or is subjected to cruel treatment.

-- The underage cannot be feed due to lack of resources.
+- The minor cannot feed himself due to lack of resources.

-- For different reasons, the kid is forced to drop out of school.
+- For various reasons, the minor is forced to drop out of school.